phetsims/equality-explorer/doc/implementation-notes.md

 [EqualityExplorerMovable](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/EqualityExplorerMovable.js) is a base type that is responsible for an object's location and animation to a desired location.
 It's used to implement terms.

 [Term] is the base type for terms.
 There are 3 subtypes.
 [ConstantTerm] corresponds to constant terms.
 [VariableTerm] corresponds to terms that are associated with a symbolic variable, e.g. `x`.
 [ObjectTerm] is a term that is associated with a real-world object (shape, fruit, coin, animal).
 VariableTerm and ObjectTerm are similar in that they are associated with a variable, but their requirements are different enough to justify separate types.
+And there are in fact two variable types: [Variable] is a typical symbolic variable, and its subtype [ObjectVariable] contains more information pertaining to a real-world object.

 [TermCreator] is the base type for creating and managing terms.
 It uses the PhET [creator pattern], described more in the [General Patterns] section.
 Term creators are responsible for creating and managing terms.
 There is a subtype for each term type, namely [ConstantTermCreator], [VariableTermCreator] and [ObjectTermCreator].